Chalk home page

 class User:

-Now, you can reference the transfers for a user through the user.
-The has_many function returns a chalk.DataFrame, which supports many helpful aggregate operations:
+Having established a has-many relationship, you can now reference the transfers for a user through the user namespace.
+The has_many feature returns a chalk.DataFrame, which supports many helpful aggregation operations:

 # Number of transfers made by a user